ceedee666/modern-abap-curriculum/docs/adding_behavior.md

 ```

 Adding the determination to the behavior definition is only the first step.
-The implementation of these determinitions is still missing.
+The implementation of these determinations is still missing.
 The little light bulb icon
 in the editor shows, that a quick fix is available.
 By clicking on the light bulb icon
 or pressing `<ctrl> + 1` this quick fix can be applied.